Beef. Runner. Travel.

 I attended the University of Arkansas where I studied equine science and moved to Oklahoma State University to focus on beef cattle.
 Later, at the University of Tennessee, I contributed to researching interactions between cattle nutrition and reproduction.

 Living in the Texas Panhandle to work in the cattle feedlots and a summer working on a natural beef ranch in the Big Horn Mountains of Wyoming planted the seed for my love of the mountains and travel.

 In 2013, I made the move to beautiful Montana to work with ranchers at the Montana Stockgrowers Association.
 This was an amazing opportunity to pursue a dream of living in the Rocky Mountains and working with some of the best ranchers in the country.

 At the same time, the running bug bit and has yet to let go.
 It started with a simple trail run to explore the mountains and I haven’t stopped.

 No lie.
-When I finished my first 50 miler, my thoughts at the finish line included: “100k is only 12 more miles…” I’ve been fortunate enough to fill my wall with race bibs, including two Marine Corps Marathons, the Chicago Marathon, several Ragnar Relays and multiple trail half marathons.
-I am currently training to run 100 km (62 mi) at the Beaverhead Endurance Run in Salmon, Idaho in July 2018.
+When I finished my first 50 miler, my thoughts at the finish line included: “100k is only 12 more miles…” I’ve been fortunate enough to fill my wall with race bibs, including two Marine Corps Marathons, the Chicago Marathon, several Ragnar Relays and multiple trail half marathons, 50ks, 50 milers and one 100k (so far).
+I am currently training to run 100 miles at the Lean Horse 100 in Custer, South Dakota come August

 Where I am today…

-I now live in Parker, Colorado, commuting via highway and plane for work.
+I now live in Colorado, just outside of the Denver area, commuting via highway and plane for work with farmers and ranchers across the country.
 Luckily, shoes are easy to pack.
 I spend much of my time trail running and do my part to be an example of how beef is an important part of a healthy diet and lifestyle.